 What unexplainable losses have we experienced?
 What did God want us to learn from them?
 Can we continue to trust him even when we suffer defeats, or will we turn from the LORD and look elsewhere for help?

-James, the half-brother of Jesus Christ, will later write to persecuted Christians in the first century,
+James, the half-brother of Jesus Christ, would later write to persecuted Christians in the first century,

 Consider it pure joy, my brothers, whenever you face trials of many kinds, because you know that the testing of your faith develops perseverance.
 Perseverance must finish its work so that you may be mature and complete, not lacking anything.
 If any of you lacks wisdom [about the trials he is facing], he should ask God, who gives generously to all without finding fault, and it will be given to him.
 (James 1:2-5, NIV)